camilne9/election_analytics_blog/posts/reflection_prediction.md

 ![map show overestimates of Trump](../figures/accuracy_of_prediction.png)

 We can see that I correctly predicted 48 states and the District of Columbia.
 I predicted the wrong winner only in Florida and North Carolina.
-Using this, **I find that I have a Brier Score of 0.0392.** Considering that giving equal win probabilities to each candidate in each state gives a Brier Score of 0.25, *this is a low Brier Score.*
+Using this, **I find that I have a Brier Score of 0.0392.** Considering that giving equal win probabilities to each candidate in each state gives a Brier Score of 0.25. *This is a low Brier Score which suggests that my model was successful.*

 The contrast between my low Brier Score and high RMSE indicates that my point estimates were inaccurate, but they did not tend to be inaccurate in a way that changed which candidate would win.
 In this sense, the RMSE indicates that my low Brier Score does not mean that my point estimates were especially good.

 ### National Popular Vote

 I had predicted that Trump would get 46.1% of the national two-party popular vote.
 Trump actually got 48% of the national two-party popular vote.
 My prediction had a RMSE of 2.73.
 This means that my predicted two-party popular vote share was within one RMSE of the actual value.
-In other words, my national two-party vote share was within a reasonable margin of error from the actual national two-party vote share.
+In other words, **my national two-party vote share was within a reasonable margin of error from the actual national two-party vote share.**

 ## Win Probability